 A customer:

-• provides identification and/or loan supporting documents that appear to be falsified.
-For example the company or employer listed does not exist, unusual or missing letterhead, inconsistent use of fonts etc.
+• provides identification or loan supporting documents that appear to be falsified.
+For example, the company or employer listed doesn’t exist, or there is unusual or missing letterhead, inconsistent use of fonts etc.

-• applies for multiple loans, credit cards, and/or finance products within a short period of time
+• applies for multiple loans, credit cards, or finance products within a short period of time

 • whose first payment defaults